Dom Forys always had drive, but it was a quality that took time to forge.

 For his career, Stottlemyer produced 56 EWL individual champions, 33 All-Americans and three national champions

-Matt Kocher is entering his sixth year as a member of the Panthers’ coaching staff and third year as the assistant head coach after being with the program since beginning his career at Pittsburgh in 2003.
+Matt Kocher is entering his sixth year as a member of the Panthers’ coaching staff and third year as the head assistant coach after being with the program since beginning his career at Pittsburgh in 2003.

 The 2007 Panther All-American originally served as an assistant coach under former head coach Rande Stottlemyer before being promoted when current coach Jason Peters was hired.